 Notre Dame is both Catholic and catholic.
 When capitalized, the word refers to the Catholic Church and the faith that drives Notre Dame's mission to be a force for good in the world.
-The lowercase word means universal and refers to the recognition that, to be a great university, Notre Dame must embrace and include people of all backgrounds, faiths, and viewpoints.
-To sum it up, Notre Dame is a Catholic university — committed to and inspired by its foundation in the Church — and a catholic university that encourages people of all faiths to grow spiritually during their time on campus.
+The lowercase word means universal and describes how Notre Dame, as a great university, embraces and includes people of all backgrounds, faiths, and viewpoints.

-You'll find the Notre Dame spirit of community outside of the chapel, too, in the camaraderie among students, faculty, and staff.
-The Commons, which sits above the Law School arch and connects Eck and Biolchini Halls of Law, is a bustling hive of activity for most of the day, with students, faculty and staff all partaking in meals, studying for class, or just relaxing at the tables.
+Generations of students have found that a genuine spirit of community and care exists at Notre Dame.
+This can be seen in the wellness programming that staff members organize for students.
+It can also be seen in a place like the Law School's Eck Commons, which sits above the Law School arch and connects Eck Hall of Law with Biolchini Hall of Law.
+The Commons is a bustling hive of camaraderie throughout the day, with students, faculty, and staff partaking in meals, studying for class, or just relaxing at the tables.